 Interest expense on CTSA is related to the settlement of Deemed Short Lease Premium Relief (DSLPR) to Her Majesty's Revenue and Customs (HMRC).
 The company previously made a claim for DSLPR which was challenged by HMRC.
-An interest expense has been recognised in the period in relation to the settlement of this claim with HMRC.
+An interest expense was recognised in the year ended 31 March 2020 in relation to the settlement of this claim with HMRC, which was subsequently confirmed at a lower amount hence a credit has been recognised in the current period.